 You find yourself at Amsterdam central station an hour or two to spare.
 You could take a coffee or grab something to eat, or go and explore the neighbourhood!
 There’s a lot to see and do near the station with plenty of variety.
 Let’s take a look at what kind of photos you can expect […]

-The Portuguese Israeli Synagogue, also known as the Esnoga (Ladino: אסנוגה), or Snoge, is a late 17th-century Sephardic synagogue in Amsterdam, completed in 1675.
-Esnoga is the Ladino word for synagogue.
+The Portuguese Israeli Synagogue is a late 17th-century Sephardic synagogue in Amsterdam.
+It is also known as the Esnoga which is the Ladino word for synagogue.
+The construction of the synagogue was completed in 1675.
 In January 2012 Israeli Prime-Minister Benjamin Netanyahu described this as “one of the most beautiful synagogues I have ever seen.”
-The synagogue is a […]

 Rembrandt is perhaps undoubtedly the greatest artist of the Dutch Golden age.
 He left a substantial and exceptional collection of artwork, much of which can be seen at the Rembrandt House Museum.
 Rembrandt lived in the house at Jodenbreestraat 4 in Amsterdam between 1639 and 1658.
 This large house built in 1606 cost him 13,000 […]